Marriage Day 26 – Crucible of Suffering: When Things Do Not Change

 Warning: This devotion is not for a spouse in an abusive marriage.
 If your marriage is abusive, find help immediately to stop the abuse.

-It is essential to accurately recognize how God is working in you during times of suffering.
-Individuals often see their trials as something happening to them rather than something God is doing in them.
+It is important to accurately recognize how God is working in you during times of suffering.
+Many times, individuals see their trials as something that is happening to them rather than something that God is doing in them.
 Acknowledging that God is doing something in you is more than a courtesy nod.
 It is sobering.
-For God to take an interest to help any of us is both humbling and frightening.
-(See Job 23:15)
+For God to take an interest in helping any of us is both humbling and frightening (See Job 23:15).

-The cross of Christ is the perfect picture of a horrific event happening and other-worldly good coming from it.
-The Jews saw the cross as a stumbling block, while the Greeks saw the cross as foolishness.
+Many times, in suffering, it’s easy to focus on the wrong question.
+We can be more concerned about whether God is safe than whether He is good.
+Sometimes, our genuine desire and expectation for self-protection can overpower the Lord’s good work in our lives (Romans 8:28).
+The cross of Christ is the most profound testimony of the safe/good dynamic.
+The Jews saw the cross as a stumbling block, while the Greeks saw it as foolishness.
 From God’s perspective, the cross was wisdom and power.
 There are times in your life when what is best for you is not necessarily the safest path for you.
-You must understand and believe that God is good, and He is working good in you in those moments.
+In those moments, you must understand and believe that God is good and He is working good in you.
 Like the baker kneading the dough, your great God is working His transcendent purposes into you by making you a vessel fit for His aims (2 Corinthians 4:7).

 Believing in God during your time of adversity is a desire to know and follow God regardless of where the path may lead.
-But you can be assured of this one thing: God is good, and though you may not know the outcome of His excellent work in your life, rest assured that you will be more than satisfied by relinquishing your rights to Him.
+But you can be assured of this one thing: God is good.
+Though you may not know the outcome of His good work in your life, rest assured that you will be more than satisfied by relinquishing your rights to Him.

 Time to Reflect